victormwenda/dbcrudgen-cpp-mysql/README.md

-DbCrudGen-CPP
+# DbCrudGen-CPP

 Database CRUD Generators written in C++

 Generates Database CRUD codes for various Databases

-Supported databases
+## Supported databases
-  1. MYSQL
+ - MYSQL
-  2. ORACLE
+ - ORACLE
-  3. SQLITE
+ - SQLITE

- Supported CRUD's
+## Supported CRUD's
-  1. Android
+ - Android
-  2. CPP
-  3. Java(J2SE)
+ - Angular
+ - C++
+ - Java (J2SE, Jax-Rs)
-  4. Python
+ - Python
-  5. PHP
+ - PHP (Laravel)
-  6. Swift
+ - Swift

 DbCrudGen helps to improve the whole developer workflow of embedding a database in your application.

 It allows connecting to one of the supported Databases and creating CRUD code's for the target supported platforms.

-External libraries
+## External libraries
-  1. Googletest - Google C++ Unit testing library
+- Googletest - Google C++ Unit testing library
-  2. Benchmark - Google C++ benchmarking library
+- Benchmark - Google C++ benchmarking library